 "Part of sustainability is creating spaces people want to be in and support their needs so that it works for the community," Hill said.
 Beyond broad concepts, details such as where the new additions would be located are open for discussion, planners said.
 After spending the summer meeting with community groups, homeowners, dog owners and sports leagues, county officials held a workshop last week to gain direction.
 A second meeting to exchange ideas is set for November.
 Final plans will go to the Parks and Open Space Commission in December.
 The Board of Supervisors is expected to review the changes in January.

-although the county hopes to build the dog park and pétanque courts in 2010.
+No funding exists yet for the improvements, although the county hopes to build the dog park and pétanque courts in 2010.

 Thursday's meeting, the first public workshop on the proposed ideas, drew dog lovers and sports enthusiasts, among others.
 Soccer field access for adults was on Alberto Godoy's mind.